bzbd/zenfs/README.md

 garbage collection in the file system or on the disk, improving performance in terms of throughput, tail latencies and disk endurance.

+ByteDance has modified ZenFS in various way for performance.
+See source code for more information.

 ## Dependencies

 ZenFS depends on[ libzbd ](https://github.com/westerndigitalcorporation/libzbd)